 Freeze Some For Later

-Chill cooked fritters in refrigerator.
+Chill cooked fritters in the refrigerator.
 Place in freezer bags or vacuum seal them.
 Mark with date and freeze.
-Thaw and use within 3 to 6 months.
+Thaw and reheat.
+Use within 3 to 6 months.

 How to Use Up Your Zucchinis

 I planted 5 zucchini plants this spring even though 2 or 3 would have been plenty.
 Some years the squash vine borers do so much damage that I don’t get as many squashes as I want.
 This year a woodchuck munched on the leaves and set the plants back a week or so.
 But they recovered and once again I am harvesting more zucchini than we need (or want).

 - Shred in bread, muffins, pancakes, and cakes

 - Lightly season and dehydrate for healthy chips

 - Spiralize, slice wafer thin, or ‘zoodle’ for a healthy pasta substitute

 - Serve raw with dip